inezabonte/WeatherApp/README.md

 ## Weather App
-This is a simple weather app I made using the OpenWeatherMap Api.
+This is a simple weather app I made using the OpenWeatherMap API.